The neonatal intensive care unit (NICU): what is it?

 Depending on what medical support babies need in the NICU, there might be:

-- monitors attached to the babies with cords to measure heart rate, breathing and the amount of oxygen in their blood
+- monitors attached to babies with cords to measure heart rate, breathing, blood pressure and the amount of oxygen in their blood

-All of this technology and machinery keeps the babies comfortable, with as little extra handling as possible.
+All these things keep babies safe and comfortable, with as little extra handling as possible.

 Other large machines are brought into the NICU when they’re needed.
 These might include machines to: